2104394/CS220-AU-portfolio/index.md

 ## Charles Rumm
 ##Introduction
-I’m Charles Rumm, a Universiity student currently studying psychology at the University of Essex; I’m 18 and have been interested in psychology for a while now ever since i read a booklet on psycholgy and wanted to know more, i have more of a particular intrest in reasons in a few specific areas of psycholgy such as why we have certain fears and where they come from, along with other intracies of how the mind works, i also have a personal intrest in how society also affects psycholgy aswell however that is more of a personal intrest and less related to my studies since i dont study sociolgy
+I’m Charles Rumm, a University student currently studying psychology at the University of Essex; I’m 18 and have been interested in psychology for a while now ever since I read a booklet on psychology and wanted to know more, I have more of a particular interest in reasons in a few specific areas of psychology such as why we have certain fears and where they come from, along with other intricacies of how the mind works, I also have a personal interest in how society also affects psychology as well however that is more of a personal interest and less related to my studies since I don’t study sociology currently.

 **Studying psychology at university**